wireapp/wire-server/src/security-responses/log4shell.rst

     "Elasticsearch 6 and 7 are not susceptible to remote code execution with this vulnerability due to our use of the Java Security Manager.
 Investigation into Elasticsearch 5 is ongoing.
 Elasticsearch running on JDK8 or below is susceptible to an information leak via DNS which is fixable by the JVM property identified below.
 The JVM option identified below is effective for Elasticsearch versions 5.5+, 6.5+, and 7+"

 The JVM property referred to is  ``-Dlog4j2.formatMsgNoLookups=true``

+`Update 15th December about CVE-2021-45046 from Elasitic <https://discuss.elastic.co/t/apache-log4j2-remote-code-execution-rce-vulnerability-cve-2021-44228-esa-2021-31/291476>`__:

+    "Update 15 December: A further vulnerability (CVE-2021-45046) was disclosed on December 14th after it was found that the fix to address CVE-2021-44228 in Apache Log4j 2.15.0 was incomplete in certain non-default configurations.
+Our guidance for Elasticsearch [...] are unchanged by this new vulnerability"

 Wire on-premise installations contain a version of Elasticsearch between [``6.6.0`` and ``6.8.18``] at the time of writing.